“There is no more lovely, friendly, and charming relationship, communion, or company than a good marriage.”

-All arrangements for music are made through our organist, Robert Noble.
-The church office can tell you how to be in touch with Robert.
+All arrangements for music are made through our organist, Sandra LaBarge-Neumann.
+The church office can tell you how to be in touch with Sandra.
 First Parish has a beautiful Hook & Hastings pipe organ and a grand piano.
 The basic fee includes a music consultation and playing at the ceremony.
 If the organist is required at a rehearsal for the ceremony, there is an additional fee.
 Payment for these services should be made directly to the organist.
 When a soloist is involved, rehearsal arrangements and fees are negotiated with the organist.
 Should you be using an outside organist or pianist, there is a $50 courtesy fee paid to First Parish in Bedford.

 Photography and Videotaping

 Arrangements for recording the ceremony are the responsibility of the wedding couple.
 It is up to the officiating minister to set policy as to what restrictions he/she may want to put on the photographer.
 It is possible to take photographs of and/or videotape the ceremony from the windows of the second floor.
 This vantage point provides an inconspicuous site, yet a full view of the ceremony.

 It is possible to arrange to have the church bell rung during or after the ceremony.
 Please make arrangements with the sexton at the time of the rehearsal if you would like this done.

 If you are going to have a receiving line and want to have it at the church, in good weather it works out nicely to have the receiving line out on the Common.
 In the event of bad weather, you can make arrangements with the sexton to have the receiving line inside the building.

 It is important that any decorations used are appropriate for the interior of our lovely sanctuary and that no damage is incurred.
 Please do not move or remove anything without consulting with the sexton.
 If special arrangements for decorating the church must be made, check with the Administrator a week in advance of the wedding date.